 how to update section below.

-sites: If you will not be able to vote at your polling
+and early voting sites: If you will not be able to vote at

-place on Election Day or just choose to vote early, you can either
+your polling place on Election Day or just choose to vote early, you can

 ballot or vote at an